nameless-and-blameless/TAG/reports/TAGDEF.md

 ### **Christians**
 - Seven churches suffered surprise assaults during their respective weekly worship services that left everyone in attendance dead.
 - Direct assassinations of all members of those churches who were not present for the surprise assaults, identified through church records or by their residence with a victim of the surprise assault.
 - Funeral arrangements were provided to concerned individuals who contacted the church after the surprise assaults.
-These **phantom funerals** were mass executions that eliminated every mourner who attended.
+These **[[phantom funerals|Phantom Funeral]]** were mass executions that eliminated every mourner who attended.

 ### **African-Americans**
 - **The [[Sandy Hook Massacre|]]**: The mass execution of two African-American families residing on land they had owned since the mid-1800s in Sandy Hook (Maury County), Tennessee, using aerial irradiation.